paybox-org/smartcontract/README.md

 **ERC-721**: This is the standard for non-fungible tokens on the Ethereum network.
 The Paybox contract implements this to transfer non-fungible tokens, for company's award certification.

-**EIP-4337**: is a significant proposal in the Ethereum ecosystem.
-It introduces a concept known as "Account Abstraction."
-Unlike most Ethereum Improvement Proposals, EIP-4337 is not a change to the Ethereum protocol itself but rather a standard that can be implemented on top of the existing Ethereum infrastructure.

 **EIP-4626**: defines a standard API for vaults that hold a single type of ERC-20 token.
 This standardization makes it easier for different applications and protocols to interact with these vaults.